-- 3.1 Any person can object to an application but the objection should be relevant to the grounds set out in paragraph 12 of Schedule 3 of the Act for refusing a licence as set out in Section 4 of this report. - 3.2 Objections should not be based on moral grounds/values and objections that are not relevant to the grounds set out in paragraph 12 should not be considered. - 3.3 Although the council is under a duty to consider any objections made within 28 days of the application, it has discretion to hear later objections provided the applicant is given the opportunity to deal with those objections. - 3.4 The council shall not without the consent of the person making the objection reveal their name or address to the applicant. - 3.5 No objections have been received in respect of this application.
+- 3.1 Any person can object to an application but the objection should be relevant to the grounds set out in paragraph 12 of Schedule 3 of the Act for refusing a licence, as set out in Section 4 of this report. - 3.2 Objections should not be based on moral grounds/values and objections that are not relevant to the grounds set out in paragraph 12 should not be considered. - 3.3 Although the council is under a duty to consider any objections made within 28 days of the application, it has discretion to hear later objections provided the applicant is given the opportunity to deal with those objections. - 3.4 The council shall not without the consent of the person making the objection reveal their name or address to the applicant. - 3.5 A total of 4 objections were received in respect of the application (Appendix 5).
+The personal details of all members of the public have been redacted.